Here’s How to Pay Zero Commission On Online Restaurant Food Delivery Orders

 - The restaurant’s online presence improves, and it ranks higher on Google

-- More traffic gets routed to your website and social media accounts instead to a third-party delivery app
+- More traffic gets routed to your website and social media accounts instead to a third-party restaurant food delivery app

 - More guests choose your restaurant or hotel